 Payments to borrowers who lost their homes to foreclosure with Ocwen, Litton, Homeward (also known as American Home Mortgage Servicing or AHMSI)

-The National Ocwen Settlement Administrator will mail Notice Letter and Claim Forms in June 2014 to those borrowers who lost their home due to foreclosure between January 1, 2009 and December 31, 2012 and whose loans were serviced by one of the three mortgage servicers that are parties to the settlement.
+The National Ocwen Settlement Administrator mailed Notice Letter and Claim Forms in June 2014 to those borrowers who lost their home due to foreclosure between January 1, 2009 and December 31, 2012 and whose loans were serviced by one of the three mortgage servicers that are parties to the settlement.

 IRS Issues Tax Ruling on Settlement Payment to Borrowers